 One of my favorite memories from my first pregnancy was going on a cruise when I was 22 weeks pregnant.
-While everyone around me was complaining about their expanding waistlines, I relished in the fact that I was under doctors’ orders to gain a few pounds.
+While the people around me were complaining about their expanding waistlines, I relished the fact that I was under doctor’s orders to gain a few pounds.
 I was in the right place for that!

-Sometimes the best way to improve your diet is to eat more whole foods and fewer packaged foods.
-This doesn’t mean you can’t indulge in your favorite frozen pizza, but try starting your meal with a salad of colorful vegetables and dark leafy greens, have a fruit salad for dessert instead of ice cream, and opt for wholesome protein choices like eggs, beans, legumes, and lean meats.
+One of the surest ways you can improve your diet is to eat more whole foods and fewer packaged foods.
+This doesn’t mean you can’t occasionally indulge in your favorite frozen foods, but try starting your meal with a salad of colorful vegetables and dark leafy greens, have a fruit salad for dessert instead of ice cream, and opt for wholesome protein choices like eggs, beans, legumes, and lean meats.

-Whether you prefer several small meals throughout the day or the typical “three square meals,” keep in mind the recommendations of your doctor and the American Pregnancy Association, and check out My Pregnancy Plate for a visual representation of a balanced pregnancy diet.
+Whether you prefer several small meals throughout the day or three “square” meals, keep in mind the recommendations of your doctor and the American Pregnancy Association, and check out My Pregnancy Plate for a visual representation of a balanced pregnancy diet.
 And if you’re dragging midday, these pregnancy snacks can help you make it through.

 Some women struggle to get enough fluids even when they’re not pregnant.
-Touch base with your medical team to find out how much water is right for you, and ask if milk or other low-sugar, non-caffeinated liquids might count towards your hydration goal.
+Touch base with your medical team to find out how much water is right for you, and ask if milk or other non-caffeinated liquids might count towards your hydration goal.
 If you’re not a big water fan, add lemon or other fresh fruit for some light flavor.
 You can also satisfy your craving for hot beverages and get appropriate hydration at the same time by heating up water – it’s definitely not a yummy cappuccino, but it might give you some of the same sensations.
 Drinking ice-cold water out of a cup with a lid and straw can also mix things up.

-Since every woman and every pregnancy is different the right balance of nutrients can vary from person to person (and even day to day).
-Make sure talk to your healthcare team, be open about what you’re eating, and follow medical recommendations.
+Since every woman and every pregnancy is different, the right balance of nutrients can vary from person to person (and even day to day).
+Talk to your healthcare team, be open about what you’re eating, and follow medical recommendations.
 And listen to your body.
 It knows what makes it feel good; give it that – love it the way you love the baby you’re growing.

 Be you bravely,